OnurGumus/onurgumus.github.io/_posts/2021-01-23-Does-your-code-pass-the-Turkey-test.md

 In the Icelandic alphabet, Z is obsoleted!!!

-Some alphabet like Dutch has digraphs like "IJ" which is sometimes considered a single letter.
+Some alphabets like Dutch has digraphs like "IJ" which is sometimes considered a single letter.
 Some fun facts taken from the [wikipedia article](https://en.wikipedia.org/wiki/IJ_(digraph)):

 * In Dutch primary schools, ij used to be taught as being the 25th letter of the alphabet, and some primary school writing materials list 'ij' as the 25th letter of the alphabet.